-The Series 2016A Bonds are subject to redemption prior to maturity as more fully described herein.
+Redemption: The Series 2016A Bonds are subject to redemption prior to maturity as more fully described herein.

-In the opinions of Hawkins Delafield & Wood LLP and Bryant Rabbino LLP, co-bond counsel to DASNY (collectively, "Co-Bond Counsel"), under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the Series 2016A Bonds is excluded from gross income for Federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code") and (ii) interest on the Series 2016A Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code; such interest, however, is included in the adjusted current earnings of certain corporations for purposes of calculating the alternative minimum tax imposed on such corporations.
-In addition, Co-Bond Counsel are of the opinion that under existing statutes, interest on the Series 2016A Bonds is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof (including The City of New York).
-See "PART 12 - TAX MATTERS" herein regarding certain other tax considerations.
+Tax Matters: In the opinions of Hawkins Delafield & Wood LLP, New York, New York, and Bryant Rabbino LLP, New York, New York, co-bond counsel to DASNY (collectively, "Co-Bond Counsel"), under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the Series 2016A Bonds is excluded from gross income for Federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) interest on the Series 2016A Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code; such interest, however, is included in the adjusted current earnings of certain corporations for purposes of calculating the alternative minimum tax imposed on such corporations.
+Co-Bond Counsel are also of the opinion that, under existing statutes, interest on the Series 2016A Bonds is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof (including The City of New York).
+See "PART 11 - TAX MATTERS" herein regarding certain other tax considerations.

-The Series 2016A Bonds are offered, when, as and if issued and delivered to the purchasers, and are subject to approval of legality by Hawkins Delafield & Wood LLP, New York, New York, and Bryant Rabbino LLP, New York, New York, and to certain other conditions.
-It is expected that the Series 2016A Bonds will be delivered in definitive form in New York, New York, on or about September 29, 2016.
+The Series 2016A Bonds are offered when, as and if issued and received by the Underwriters.
+The offer of the Series 2016A Bonds may be subject to prior sale or withdrawn or modified at any time without notice.
+The offer is subject to the approval of legality by Hawkins Delafield & Wood LLP, New York, New York, and Bryant Rabbino LLP, New York, New York, and to certain other conditions.
+Certain legal matters will be passed upon for the Underwriters by their co-counsel, Winston & Strawn LLP, New York, New York, and Drohan Lee LLP, New York, New York.
+DASNY expects to deliver the Series 2016A Bonds in definitive form in New York, New York, on or about October 21, 2016.